imjoy-team/ImJoy/docs/development.md

 For more information we refer to the dedicated section on [plugin run time behaviour](development?id=controlling-run-time-behaviour-of-native-python-plugins).

 * `single-instance` (**for python plugins only**).
-Python engine will only run a single plugin process even if plugin is called from different browsers or workspacess.
+Python engine will only run a single plugin process even if plugin is called from different browsers or workspaces.
 In this case, the different ImJoy instances will share the same plugin process.
 This is especially useful when your plugin need to occupy limited resources such as GPU.

 * `allow-detach` (**for python plugins only**).
 Allows the plugin process to detach from the user interface.
 This means